shinobi-14/Approximate-CNN-hardware/2. Genus/README.md

 ### Approximate-Design
 1. Area Report: The synthesized approx_conv module is composed of 221 logic cells and occupies a total cell area of 2391.047 units.
 This provides a quantitative measure of the approximate design's physical size compared to the accurate design.

-2. Power Report: The total power consumption is approximately 2.014e-04 W. The approximate design has lower leakage and switching power, but leakage is the dominant power component in the approximate model, accounting for nearly 80% of its total consumption.
+2. Power Report: The total power consumption is approximately 2.014e-04 W. The approximate design has lower leakage and switching power, but internal is the dominant power component in the approximate model, accounting for nearly 80% of its total consumption.

 3. Timing Report: The design meets its timing requirements with a positive slack of 4311 ps.
 The approximate design has better timing performance than the accurate design, as indicated by its larger positive slack.
 This successfully demonstrates the intended performance-for-accuracy trade-off.